juliencrn/test-github-features/.github/ISSUE_TEMPLATE/bug-report-🐞.md

 ---
-name: Bug report
+name: "Bug report \U0001F41E"
-about: Create a report to help us improve
+about: Something is broken and you have a reliable reproduction?
+Let us know here.
+  For questions, please use "Question" below.
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---